-Pydio is an open source software, and the code is published under the AGPL License.
-As such, the code is publicly available on GitHub, and forking is particularly recommanded!
+Pydio is open source software, and the code is published under the AGPLv3 License.
+As such, the code is publicly available on GitHub, and forking is particularly recommended!
 Still, contribution must be done following some guidelines.

 Please read before contributing

 Pydio currently does not impose some PSR norm for the PHP coding.
 Still, every contribution will be reviewed very carefully, and we want to draw your attention on the following

 - If you are fixing a simple bug, through some kind of one-line commit, please test the changes you made in many contexts.
 With modularity, comes the variety of situation in which Pydio can be deployed, and as such, having a working patch for a given set of plugins do not necessarily means it will be working well when switching to other plugins.
 E.g. switching between DB-based & Serial-based configs storage, testing with various workspaces access drivers, etc...